 What’s a Prohibited Transaction?

-A prohibited transaction is the improper use of IRA funds by the owner, which means you or the beneficiary of the plan, not the company that holds the IRA.
+The short answer?
+It’s a bad idea.
+The longer answer?
+A prohibited transaction is the improper use of IRA funds by the owner, which means you or the beneficiary of the plan, not the company or financial institution that holds the IRA.
 If a prohibited transaction occurs, the IRA assets are treated as if they were distributed as of the first day of that year.
 The consequence of the prohibited transaction may be a taxable event, an additional tax on the amount involved, and early withdrawal fees (if you’re under the age of 59 ½).
+You want to avoid this scenario, which is why we’re going over it in detail.

 What’s a Self-Directed IRA?

-If you’re a hopeful business owner researching how to use your IRA to start a business, you’ve probably already seen the term “self-directed IRA” pop up.
-Self-directed IRAs are a passive investment vehicle that can be used to invest IRA funds in a business – but in most cases, not in your own business.
+If you’re a hopeful business owner researching how to use your IRA to start a business, you need to know the rules for IRAs.
+You’ve probably already seen the term “self-directed IRA” pop up.
+Self-directed IRAs are a passive investment vehicle that can be used to invest IRA funds in a business – but in most cases, not in your own private business.

 Tailored Funding Options for You